bentoml/BentoML/docs/source/guides/migration.rst

     clf = svm.SVC(gamma='scale')
     clf.fit(X, y)

-BentoML version 1.0.0 introduced the model store concept to help improve model management during development.
+BentoML version 1.0.0 introduces the model store concept to help improve model management during development.
 Once we are happy with the model trained, we can save the  model instance with the :code:`save_model()` framework API to persist it in the model store.
 Optionally, you may attach custom labels, metadata, or custom objects like tokenizers to be saved alongside the model.
-See Save A Trained Model to learn more.
+See :ref:`Save A Trained Model <concepts/model:Save A Trained Model>` to learn more.

 .. admonition:: 💡 Migration Task